lizaloraine/CodeCrypt/README.md

 ---

-## Credits
+## Contributors

 - **Project Author**: trioBytes Team
-  - Ignacio, Liza Loraine M.
+  - Ignacio, Liza Loraine M. as the *Project Manager/Fullstack Developer*
-  - Balbuena, Jeff Lawrence C.
+  - Balbuena, Jeff Lawrence C. as the *Frontend Developer*
-  - Godoy, Hillarie R.
+  - Godoy, Hillarie R. as the *Backend Developer*

 - **Special Thanks**:
   - to Ms. Fatima Marie Agdon, our instructor.